COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ## Future Plan

 This section outlines the elements of our game that how it might be developed in future:

-1.More levels: the difficulty will increase as player enter to the next level.
+- More levels: the difficulty will increase as player enter to the next level.
-2.Game tutorial: insert a beginner tutorial at the very first stage to teach player hoe to play.
+- Game tutorial: insert a beginner tutorial at the very first stage to teach player hoe to play.
-3.Multi-player system: except the solo mode, it could be developed a multi-players mode for new game experience.
+- Multi-player system: except the solo mode, it could be developed a multi-players mode for new game experience.
-4.Different character: new character could be invented whuch might bring with variety extra ability.
+- Different character: new character could be invented whuch might bring with variety extra ability.
-5.New character's skin: character's skin system might be developed in order to improve attract of player on the game.
+- New character's skin: character's skin system might be developed in order to improve attract of player on the game.
-6.Shopping system: A shopping system could be develpoed to let player to spend the coins they have got in the game and buy new character, skin or item if any.
+- Shopping system: A shopping system could be develpoed to let player to spend the coins they have got in the game and buy new character, skin or item if any.
-7.Invent item: item may give character different effect.
+- Invent item: item may give character different effect.
-8.Buff and debuff system: During the game, there might exist some blocks or items that may affect character's status such as speeding, blindness, slowing, hopping, rushing, frozing, posion etc.
+- Buff and debuff system: During the game, there might exist some blocks or items that may affect character's status such as speeding, blindness, slowing, hopping, rushing, frozing, posion etc.